Of the Flesh: Plot

-A middle-aged woman (Charito Solis), acting as the narrator, tells a long but violent and tragic story about her mother's life in the town which is only one step ahead of Hell.
+A middle-aged woman, acting as the narrator, tells a long but violent and tragic story about her mother's life in a town that is only one step ahead of Hell.
 She also mentions the lives of the townspeople living under the rule of a tyrannical and violent landowner.

-The newlyweds Narcing (Phillip Salvador) and Puring (Cecille Castillo) arrived from Manila, the capital, to live in the hometown of the Mulawin where Narcing was born and raised.
-His father, Gusting (Vic Silayan), was taken aback by Puring's resemblance to his deceased wife Elena.
-The analogy prompted Gusting to sacrifice his daughter-in-law.
-He made an advance gesture toward Puring, showing his anger by motivating Narcing to be more assertive.
-At the same time, he had to lay bare the villagers in his friendship with a deaf man Gorio (Joel Torre).
-In the violent family conflict that ensued, Narcing attacked his father with a long shot, hunting him out of the way.
+Newlyweds Narcing and Puring arrive from Manila, the capital, to live in the former's hometown, Mulawin.
+His father, Gusting, is taken aback by Puring's resemblance to his deceased wife Elena.
+The resemblance prompts Gusting to cause problems with Narcing and Puring.
+He makes several advances toward Puring, and failing in that motivates Narcing to be more assertive over Puring.
+At the same time, he reveals to the villagers his friendship with a deaf man Gorio.
+In the violent family conflict that ensues, Narcing kills his father.

-While her husband is in jail, Puring gives birth to a demon-possessed infant, considered by the town's villagers.
-After burying her daughter in the burning fields, Narcing escaped from prison but the authorities were pursuing to capture him.
-As he found his wife at Gorio's hut, Narcing, along with Puring, escapes in order to avoid being captured by the authorities.
-Unfortunately for him, Narcing was captured by the authorities but his hands were tied by a rope and he was repeatedly stumbled and slid to the ground as Puring emotionally cries when she watches the tragedy.
-Moments later as the jail warden opens his cell, he found out that Narcing committed suicide by slitting his throat with a sharp object.
-The news of his death leads to Puring being devastated and emotionally cried in shock.
+While her husband is in jail, Puring gives birth to her child whom the town's villagers consider demonic.
+After burying her daughter in the burning fields, Narcing escapes from prison but is pursued by authorities.
+As he finds his wife at Gorio's hut, Narcing, along with Puring, escapes in order to avoid being captured by the authorities.
+Unfortunately for him, Narcing is captured by the authorities.
+His hands are tied by a rope, and he repeatedly stumbles and slides to the ground as Puring emotionally cries watching him suffer.
+At the jail, the jail warden opens his cell and discovers that Narcing had committed suicide by slitting his throat.
+The news of his death devastates Puring.

-The narrator revealed her identity as the niece of Narcing and Puring.
-Her mother Doray (Grace Amilbangsa) was Narcing's sister.
-Forcing his father to marry he did not want to, Doray flees from the family home to be with his true love Jose.
+The narrator reveals her identity as the niece of Narcing and Puring.
+Her mother Doray is Narcing's sister.
+She narrates that Doray fled from the family home after being forced by his father to marry someone she did not love, to be with his true love Jose.
 Likewise, she was also a victim of family violence in the past.
-On the other hand, Puring returns to Manila to work as a dispatcher again but according to the others' accounts, she became even worse when she became a prostitute to the Americans in the dark areas of the capital where she forcefully spoke English to them and some said, she became a nun where she forgave her sins that she committed.
-However, these rumors will never be confirmed and her true whereabouts will remain a mystery.
+She narrates further that after the tragedy, Puring returned to Manila to work as a salesperson again.
+However, according to some accounts, she fared even worse because she became a prostitute to the Americans in the dark areas of the city where she forcefully spoke English to them.
+On the other hand, some claim she became a nun to atone for her sins.
+She ends by stating that these rumors will never be confirmed and her true whereabouts will remain a mystery.